kpa28-git/linreg-sgd_nb/README.md

 # linreg-sgd_nb
 A moderately large Jupyter notebook that describes, implements, and compares linear regression and gradient descent on three datasets

-Adapted from a notebook from my CSC 566 - Topics in Advanced Data Mining class
+Adapted from a notebook I wrote for my CSC 566 - Topics in Advanced Data Mining class

 The three datasets used: